jameshanlon/cheese/cheese/pages/2018-09-09-energy-tracer-vacancies.md

 ## Key responsibilities

- - To work as instructed and to a schedule agreed with the Survey Manager, and the Directors' Management Committee of the Project.
+ - To work as instructed and to a schedule agreed with the Survey Manager, and the Directors' Management Committee of the project.

  - Contact and liaise with customers, providing excellent customer service.